 The Colorado Archaeology in the Classroom is developed for Colorado School Districts by:

-Partners in the Colorado Archaeology in the Classroom include:
+Partners in the Colorado Archaeology in the Classroom project include:

 To find out how to get a Colorado Archaeology kit and curriculum for your classroom or school, arrange an in-district teacher training, and/or a presentation for your classroom, please contact Jim Hakala, Senior Educator, University of Colorado Museum of Natural History at 303-492-4458, or email@example.com.

-The Colorado Archaeology in the Classroom is generously funded by the University of Colorado Outreach Committee and the University of Colorado Natural History Museum.
+Colorado Archaeology in the Classroom is generously funded by the University of Colorado Boulder Office of Strategic Relations and Communications and the University of Colorado Boulder Museum of Natural History.